edjineer/GeneralistHub/OS/LinuxPhraseBook.md

 ## Look Up Later

 * Sam's Teach yourself regular expressions in 10 minutes by Ben Forta
+  * what is a regular expressin by docs.kde
+  * Regular expressions explained by castiglia
+  * Wildcardsgone wrong by linux-mag
 * KDE
 * "Bourn again shell" where did that come from
 * lsof command